mirakc/mirakc/docs/web-api.md

 [/api/tuners]: #/api/tuners
 [/api/docs]: #/api/docs

-## Incompatibility of the `X-Mirakurun_Priority` header
+## Incompatibility of the `X-Mirakurun-Priority` header

-There are the following differences of the `X-Mirakurun_Priority` header between mirakc and Mirakurun:
+There are the following differences of the `X-Mirakurun-Priority` header between mirakc and Mirakurun:

 * Treated as 0 when the minimum value of `X-Mirakurun-Priority` headers is less